bbalog87/catfish-genome/find_telomeres_work.md

 ### Comments:

-- Perfect! the Banana genome is T2T but not really gapless as they mentionned in the paper.
+- Perfect! the Banana genome is T2T but not really gapless as they mentionned in the [paper](https://www.nature.com/articles/s42003-021-02559-3#Sec11).
-- FindTelomere python script is working very well though
+- FindTelomere python script is working very well though.
 - So I can say we simply failed to reach some telomere sequence at the present stage.